GamesCreed

 The Quarry’s audio deserves its roses.
 It’s great that not only do the famous actors and actresses supply their faces, but also their voices.
 This is not an exaggeration, but I believe they all deserve Grammy awards for portraying their characters to a tee.
 You can easily identify their personalities and how they perfectly displayed their relationships with one another.
 And there are times when dramas are present, creating more friction in the story.

 As you are about to start the game, you are given two options.
 Either to play with licensed music or with non-licensed music.
 Take my advice, play the story with licensed music, because it will provide the best experience.
-If you don’t believe me, the game will even tell you itself as it also recommends it.
+If you don’t believe me, the game will even tell you itself, as it also recommends it.
 The great tracks give the story more life.
-The non-licensed music is ok but nowhere near as good.
+The non-licensed music is ok, but nowhere near as good.

 The Quarry is, without a doubt, a phenomenal game.
 This game epitomizes what a horror game should look like, and they’ve gone even further to add more features to make it a much more enjoyable story.
-The idea that I controlled the fates of some of my favourite actors and actress were exhilarating, and of course, experiencing and getting through many terrifying moments and jump scares, plus saving everyone from their demise, felt like an accomplishment.
+The idea that I controlled the fates of some of my favourite actors and actresses was exhilarating, and of course, experiencing and getting through many terrifying moments and jump scares, plus saving everyone from their demise, felt like an accomplishment.
 However, the price is hefty.
 Although this game is great, I think interactive story games shouldn’t be sold at a total retail price.

 4.4